saurav717/Chiba-Nishizeki/README.md

  L = exp(K) for finding the number of monochromatic triangles in a graph colored with K colors.

+[The probability of finding a colorful triangle](k-pack_probabilirt_triangle) is equal to exp(-K) to a given set of coloring of nodes.

+So we randomly color the nodes of the graph exp(K) times hoping to find a colorful triangle when colored with 3k colors

+In the implementation, I colored the graph with 'k' colors rather than '3k' and I am trying to find all the monochromatic triangles that are independent of each other

  All Fixed parameter tractable problems are NP-Complete